June 02, 2026 by Natasa Djalovic

 Here, data archiving is the answer that allows you to offload your server and store all important data in the cloud, which is far more cost-efficient than increasing the storage capacity and power of your server.

-Additional options include auto-removal of duplicate messages as well as advanced compression techniques that eliminate the strain on servers by more than 50%.
+Additional options include auto-removal of duplicate messages as well as advanced compression techniques that further reduce the strain on servers.

 Improve disaster recovery